 Thankfully, we can again turn to Professor Edmondson, who described three ways leaders can enable Psychological Safety in their organizations:

-By nature, agile and scrum are well suited to help you with framing the work as a learning problem.
-If you treat each sprint as an experiment, e.g. “we hypothesize that by building feature X, our customers will receive value Y,” then the intent of each sprint becomes “to learn.”
+By nature, agile and scrum are well suited to help you frame the work as a learning problem.
+If you treat each sprint as an experiment, e.g., “we hypothesize that by building feature X, our customers will receive value Y,” then the intent of each sprint becomes “to learn.”
 In other words, even if the feature you developed doesn’t provide the value you expected, your team didn’t fail!
 It simply learned something that helped them get closer to the feature that will provide the value you’re after.